krush-ghod/krush-ghod/README.md

-# Hi there, I'm Davis Appiah Adjei
+# Hi there, I'm Appiah-Adjei Davisone

 I am a Strategic Business Analysist (Developer), a Software Developer and Technical Founder based in Accra, Ghana.
 I successfully pivoted from a BSc in Accounting to studying Computer Science at University of the People.
 I like to say I used to reconcile financial ledgers, and now I reconcile Git conflicts.